RaspberryPiFoundation/python-curriculum/en-GB/iss/index.md

   The map is centered at 0, 0 which is just what you need.

-+ You need to set the screen size to match the size of the image which is 720 by 360 pixels so that it's easy to plot coordinates.
++ You need to set the screen size to match the size of the image which is 720 by 360.

   Add `screen.setup(720, 360)`: